gentlekenny/gentlekenny/README.md

 <br/>

 👱‍♂️ Kenan Omić - Experienced Software Engineer with a proven track record of delivering high-quality web applications.
 Skilled in modern frontend and backend technologies and frameworks, I thrive in fast-paced environments, driving innovation and delivering exceptional and detailed products.
+I've been in web development for a couple of years now, this is a fresh Github profile where I will re-add my personal projects and useful applications which I rated as useful through my development experience.

 💼 Currently working on REIPrintmail using: